vladbabii/klipper_setup_flow/README.md

 # Klipper Setup Flow

+*Important!*
+1. don't forget to backup your config

 ## Initial config
 1. copy config file or create a new one based on an existing one
 2. fix any errors until klipper starts up